 In addition to its obligations under Title VI, Tompkins County is committed to equally serving all persons in all county programs or services without discrimination on the basis of race, color, sex, gender identity and expression, sexual orientation, religion, age, national origin, alienage, disability, medical condition, military status, familial status, ex-offender status, or any other characteristic protected by law.

-Department of County Administration at 125 East Court Street, 3rd Floor, Ithaca, NY 14850.
+Title VI Discrimination Complaint Forms may be obtained online (below) or from the Department of County Administration at 125 East Court Street, 3rd Floor, Ithaca, NY 14850.

 Title VI defines discrimination as follows: